Infotech-Financials-Pvt-Ltd/Chanakya-Trade-Report/ReadME.md

 ### Installing

 For development:
-Install Visual Studio IDE (this will install .net framework)
+Install Visual Studio IDE (this will install .NET framework)

-For ruunning app only:
+For running app only:
-Install .Net Framework Runtime to run this app exe only.
+Install .NET Framework Runtime to run this app exe only.

-Read Deployment.

 ## Deployment

+1. Run the exe created in Release folder in bin directory in setup if same machine IP already configured with exchange.

-Copy the Release folder in bin directory in setup to desired windows machine whose IP is configured with exchange.
+2. Copy the Release folder in bin directory in setup to desired windows machine whose IP is configured with exchange.

+3. Download setup installer from [Releases](https://github.com/Chanakya-Infotech/Chanakya-Trade-Report/releases) on the machine whose IP is configured with exchange.
-Or download setup installer from [Releases](https://github.com/Chanakya-Infotech/Chanakya-Trade-Report/releases).
-This will install the application in your machine.
+This will install the application in your machine and you can start app using option in start menu or Desktop shortcut.

 ## Running the tests

-Open the project in Visual Studio.
+- Open the project in Visual Studio.
-Build the program in Visual Studio.
+- Build the program in Visual Studio.
-Run the exe created in Release folder in setup in bin directory Enter requuired login and configuration details for trade data.
+- Run the exe created in Release folder in setup in bin directory
+- Enter required login and configuration details for trade data.
-Trade data will be displayed in the table in window with calculations of total values
+- Trade data and total calculations will be displayed in the table in window.

 ## Documentation

-## Table of contents
+### Table of contents:
 - [Login](#login)
 - [Settings](#settings)
 - [Trade Report Window](#trade-report-window)